Bouvier des Flandres VS Irish Setter

 Size and Appearance

 The Bouvier des Flandres is a large-sized dog weighing 70–110 pounds and standing 23–27 inches tall.
-In comparison, the Irish Setter is large-sized at 60–70 pounds and 25–27 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Irish Setter is large-sized at 60–70 pounds and 25–27 inches.
+The size difference is significant and affects space requirements, food costs, and handling.

 Temperament